touying-typ/touying/src/utils.typ

       show it.func(): set text(fill: color)
       it
     } else {
+      if fallback-hide {
         // use `hide` as a fallback, so figures, images, tables... will be completely hidden.
         // we may use the cover-with-rect instead. hide(it)
+      } else {
+        it
       }
     }
+  }
   return inner
 }

-#let color-changing-cover(color: gray) = method-wrapper(make-color-cover-with(color))
+#let color-changing-cover(color: gray, fallback-hide: true) = method-wrapper(
+  make-color-cover-with(color, fallback-hide),
+)

 /// Alert content with a primary color.